Black Rock By-Laws & Tournament Rules

 A. All contestants wishing to fish a tournament must be present for the drawing of partners or send word with a club member that they intend to fish.

 B. Prior to the tournament draw, two bowls will be set up to house the names of boaters in one, and non-boaters in the other.
 The boat draw will continue with a boater name being drawn from the boater bowl and a name will be drawn from non-boater bowl and said names will be paired.
+The boater draw will be set up as follows: If you were drawn as a lone boater the previous tournament, you will be automatically placed in the first half of the boats drawn so you don’t get back to back lone boater status.
 This procedure will be repeated until each of the pairings has been established and boat numbers assigned.
 If we have more non-boaters than boaters, we will make eligible the non-boaters using the following methodology.
 We will look back at the previous 12 tournaments to see how many tournaments have been fished.
 The angler with the most tournaments fished in the last 12 tournaments will be given preference.
 In the case of a tie we will use current year meetings attended as the tie breaker.
 The angler who attended the most meetings will get entered into the draw.
 If we have a cancelation before the tournament, the next angler using the same methodology will be notified of a spot on the boat until filled.
 In the event that two non-boaters’ names must be drawn consecutively due to pairings ineligibility SEE RULE 5-C BELOW.
 If two boaters are drawn as partners, the first name drawn is the boater, and the second boater will be placed on the Drawn Non-Boater list.